-• Tafenoquine (Arakoda) was recently approved as a prophylaxis by the US Food and Drug Administration (FDA) as a new drug for the prevention of malaria in travelers 18 years of age and older.
+Tafenoquine (Arakoda) was recently approved as a prophylaxis by the US Food and Drug Administration (FDA) as a new drug for the prevention of malaria in travelers 18 years of age and older.

-Tafenoquine should be taken as a single dose once weekly to prevent malaria, starting 3 days before travel to a malarious area.
-Upon return from travel, the final dose should occur 7 days after the last maintenance dose taken in the malarious area.
+Tafenoquine should be taken as a single dose once weekly to prevent malaria, starting 3 days before travel.
+Upon return, the final dose should occur 7 days after the last maintenance dose was taken in the malarious area.
 Possible adverse reactions include: headache, dizziness, back pain, diarrhea, nausea, vomiting, motion sickness, insomnia, depression, abnormal dreams and anxiety.